microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 Stateful.

 Commonly for link text or icon.
-Also for smaller elements that might not show up well using `accentFill`, for instance if your accent color is dark purple and you support a dark mode interface.
+Also for smaller elements that might not show up well using `accentFill`, for instance, if your accent color is dark purple and you support a dark mode interface.

 Like `accentFill` this relies on `textColor` and `contrastTarget` to find the closest colors from the supplied palette that can be used for component states.